Gerard Driesen Scholarship to Support Indigenous Students

 Full- or part-time study is determined by how many credit points you are enrolled in during the semester.
 An undergraduate study load is considered part-time if you are enrolled in 24 credit points or fewer (approximately two subjects).

 Once you are enrolled into this degree you can choose to switch to a part-time study load.
-This may impact your study duration and tuition fees.
+This may impact your program duration and tuition fees.
 Please discuss your study options with your program manager prior to enrolment.

 Note: International student visa holders can only study full-time.